Connect with and learn about our faculty

 Academic Statement (Return to top)

-Joan teaches in Prescott College's Ph.D., M.A., and B.A. programs.
-Her doctoral research design courses cover a breadth of methods and methodologies, with a particular focus on participatory, justice, action, and community-based research.
-Her literature courses examine power and identity as well as an integrated approach to social and ecological justice and explore it within the very large conceptual framing of change and sustainability.
+Joan currently teaches in Prescott College's master of arts programs and serves as dissertation advisor in the Ph.D. program.
+Her research design courses cover a breadth of methods and methodologies, with a particular focus on participatory, justice, action, and community-based research.
+Her literature courses examine power and identity as well as an integrated approach to social and ecological justice and explore it within the complex conceptual framing of change and sustainability.
 Joan's areas of specific academic interest include class and culture, especially as they relate to advancing and sustaining an extensive and affirmative sense of diversity in the United States.
 Her research explores the ways class works in life, scholarship, and activism.

 Joan started working in higher education in 1987 when she served as the registrar and co-steering director for Peace Theological Seminary.
 In 1993 she began serving Prescott College’s Master of Arts program and later the Ph.D. program in academic and administrative roles, including turns as the director of academic affairs, director of the Master of Arts program, associate dean for graduate studies, and three separate stints as interim dean for the graduate programs.
 Her work as a faculty member in the graduate programs includes having served for ten years as chair of the M.A. program in humanities and developing with her colleagues a master of arts program in social justice and human rights.
 She currently teaches in the humanities (MA), sustainability education (PhD), and cultural and regional studies (BA) programs.